viamrobotics/docs/docs/extend/modular-resources/_index.md

 If using the Go SDK, Go will build a binary when you compile your module.

-If using the Python SDK, one option is creating and save a new shell script (<file>.sh</file>) that runs your module.
+If using the Python SDK, one option is to create and save a new shell script (<file>.sh</file>) that runs your module.
 For example:

 ``` shell